Ninja243/Labs/ISSUES.md

    * RAM usage
      - Is it higher?
 Which solutions are better when?
        - I've always just thought that they're interchangable
+       - *DO NOT LEAVE THE DEBUG FUNCTIONS FOR INSERTING POLICIES ON*
+         - HAVING 96 COPIES OF ANYTHING IS NOT OK

  * ##  :imp: React/JSX
    * Client does not check nonce